arman229/fastapi-Quartar3/fastapitiangolo/tutorialfastapi/README.md

 Note That
-if we define two same paths route than the first one will be executed since the path matches the first
+if we define two same paths route than the first one will be executed since the path matches the first Note that:
+When you declare other function parameters that are not part of the path parameters, they are automatically interpreted as "query" parameters.